ga-curriculum/java-relationships-project/requirements-and-guidance/README.md

 ### Project assistance

 Your instructor team will provide guidelines for reaching out for help while you're working on your project.

-## Presentation ideas

-You will have a maximum of 5 minutes to present your project.
-While the structure and content of your presentation are ultimately up to you, here are some potential ideas and topics to cover:

-- Discuss the app.
-Including details about why you chose the app is a nice touch.
-- Use the app!
-Demo its features, such as CRUD.
-- Briefly show off something unique in your code or a piece of code you're particularly proud of.
-- Share your experience with the project - what was challenging, what did you gain from building this project?